 You repeat the process to construct the second half of the bell and ensure you thread the cord through both sides.
 I then left the pieces to dry for a few hours.

 Then you glue the front of each centre half and stick them together, ensuring the cord hangs freely from the top of the bell, again I left to dry for a few hours.

-We used some easy sponge paints, pot paints, bits of old Christmas cards, chocolate coin foils, crayons, easter egg wrappers and some sparkly items from my craft box – Mister Maker eat your heart out!
+We used some easy sponge paints, pot paints, bits of old Christmas cards, chocolate coin foils, crayons, Easter egg wrappers and some sparkly items from my craft box – Mister Maker eat your heart out!
 We used glue sticks for the collaging.
-For older children you could also try watercolours, oils and felt tipped pens.
+For older children, you could also try watercolours, oils and felt-tipped pens.

-Having made the bells ourselves I think they’d be great for any setting really – a group of Mums and their kids (I can see Monkey and his friends having some creative fun using some of these at his birthday party in December), in a pre-school setting with pre-constructed bells and at school.
+Having made the bells ourselves I think they’d be great for any setting really – a group of Mums and their kids (I can see him and his friends having some creative fun using some of these at his birthday party in December), in a pre-school setting with pre-constructed bells and at school.
 The kits give children a completely blank canvas – the end result is only limited by the child’s imagination.
-Monkey had to show some patience as he waited for the bells to be constructed – I was really surprised by how well they have stayed together.
+My son had to show some patience as he waited for the bells to be constructed – I was really surprised by how well they have stayed together.